FriedScholvinck/RoomMate/REPORT.md

 ![datastructure](/docs/datastructure.png)

-#### Creating a clever drinking system
+### Creating a clever drinking system
-    * I first implemented the drinking system, which seemed easier than the cleaning schedule.
+I first implemented the drinking system, which seemed easier than the cleaning schedule.
 It had to be simple, but also fully changeable.
 Users should be able to enter their bought drinks, but also to just change the current amount of drinks in the house.

-    * The drinking system could be used in multiple ways now:
+The drinking system could be used in multiple ways now:
 * Buy beers from a joint account and just settle afterwards, depending on how much everyone has been drinking.
 The drinking data could then be set to zero.
 * Every room mate buys beers for the house whenever he/she is in 'depth', depending on the variable 'Drinks To Buy'.

-#### Creating a cleaning schedule
+### Creating a cleaning schedule
-    * At first, I haven't really had a plan for the cleaning schedule.
+At first, I haven't really had a plan for the cleaning schedule.
 I wanted it to be the exact same as a simple grid on paper, but then online.
 I based it on the system which many big student houses use: a weekly shifting schedule with big tasks as cleaning the bathroom, kitchen, living room or laundry room.
 A resident would pass in some tasks, and the app would create the schedule.
     * How to show the schedule?
     * What to do with less tasks than residents?
     * What to do when the schedule is over
     * How to calculate which task is due this week for the current user?

-    * Answers to these questions came as I was building the app.
+Answers to these questions came as I was building the app.
 I soon decided to not save the actual schedule online, but just the tasks, and let the app figure out which resident had to do which task which week.
 The most convenient way, I learned from implementing the drinking system first, was to show a table view with right detail and change the detail by segment control.
 The segment control would be the weeks in the schedule, the right detail would be the tasks to be done.
     * If the user passes in less tasks than residents, the app has to account for these empty spots and also pass them into the schedule.
 If the user passes in more tasks, some tasks would not be done every week.
     * The schedule is as long as the amount of residents in the house, because after those weeks, the schedule could start over and everyone has done every task once.
 A problem would come up when the schedule reaches the end of the year.
 I fixed that by starting the schedule again when a new year begins, regardless of whether the schedule has come to an end or not.
-        * calculating which task to put on the home screen for the current user was quite difficult.
+    * Calculating which task to put on the home screen for the current user was quite difficult.
 First, I thought I could set a variable currentTask in the database for each user, but updating that turned out to be unwieldy in comparison to calculating the current task whenever the user would enter the 'Home' screen.
 I decided to let the getAllData() extension handle the division of the tasks whenever the data is downloaded from the database, so that the schedule could be put in the global struct, available to all view controllers.

 ## Changes with respect to proposal